ideriabin/back-online-after-a-year/eng.md

 My last afternoon in Colorado I sat down with my 5-year-old niece, Keziah, and tried to explain to her what the internet is.
-She'd never heard of "the internet," but she's huge on Skype with the grandparent set.
+She'd never heard of "the internet", but she's huge on Skype with the grandparent set.
 I asked her if she'd wondered why I never Skyped with her this year.
 She had.

-"I thought it was because you didn't want to, she said.
+"I thought it was because you didn't want to", she said.

 With tears in my eyes, I drew her a picture of what the internet is.
 It was computers and phones and televisions, with little lines connecting them.
 Those lines are the internet.
 I showed her my computer, drew a line to it, and erased that line.

 "I spent a year without using any internet, I told her.
-But now I'm coming "back and I can Skype with you again.
+"But now I'm coming back and I can Skype with you again".

 When I return to the internet, I might not use it well.
 I might waste time, or get distracted, or click on all the wrong links.
 I won't have as much time to